Recursions and ODEs for the correlators in integrable systems and random matrices: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the ERC synergy grant ERC-2018-SyG 810573, ``ReNewQuantum''.
+We would like to thank A. Giacchetto for helpful discussions on this topic.
 This paper is a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.
-D. M. acknowledges support by Onassis Foundation under scholarship ID: F ZR 038/1-2021/2022
+D. M. acknowledges support by Onassis Foundation under scholarship ID: F ZR 038/1-2021/2022.